nerves-project/nerves/docs/Customizing-Systems.md

 touch packages/libfoo/libfoo.mk
 ```

-At this point you should follow the Official Buildroot documentation for what
+At this point, you should follow the Official Buildroot documentation for what
 should be added to these files.
 Often the easiest route is to find a similar
 package in Buildroot and copy/paste the contains with appropriate renaming.